As a freelance writer for businesses, I’m kept busy with press releases and business collateral such as —

 Of the fiction I’ve ghostwritten to date, three of the novels have been published as a trilogy, as has the 10-part serial fiction.
 All of these achieved Top 1000 All Paid Kindle Books ranking and much higher rankings in their genres–a stunning achievement, I’m told.
 Two of the novels made it well into the Top 20 list on Amazon in two different genres each.
 Top 1000 for all kindle books and Top 20 in two genres each.
 As a freelancer, I’m kinda proud of that.

 While writing fiction professionally is relatively new to me, I find that I truly enjoy it and may write my own novels at some point, between freelance client projects.

 In the past couple years, I’ve also done a fair bit of social media marketing (SMM), with good results.
 The learning curve was steep, but the knowledge I’ve gained has allowed clients to achieve measurable, repeatable results.
-Generally, the funding that SMM takes from a client’s Marketing budget is far overshadowed by the outstanding results a proper social media presence and well-designed campaign will deliver.
+Generally, the funding that SMM takes from a client’s Marketing budget is far overshadowed by the outstanding results a proper social media presence and a well-designed campaign will deliver.

 My interests and personal writing (other than fiction) focus on gaming, family, health and wellness, PTSD and TBI, permaculture, sustainability and green living, emergency preparedness, consumer tech and product reviews.

 My editing services include the full range of proofreading and standard editing for clarity, voice, and flow.
 I also can edit/compress text to a specified length without distorting the voice or the message, a difficult form of editing you won’t often see offered.
 I’ve edited blog posts, articles, corporate collateral, novels, books, and e-books.